Happening-Community/requests-and-offers/documentation/specifications.md

-# Requests & Offers - HC/MVP Specification Document
+# Requests & Offers - MVP Specification Document

 ## 1. Introduction

-The Requests & Offers - HC/MVP project aims to develop a Holochain application designed to facilitate the exchange of requests and offers within the hAppenings.community.
+The Requests & Offers - MVP project aims to develop a Holochain application designed to facilitate the exchange of requests and offers within the hAppenings.community.
 This document outlines the specifications and requirements for the development of this application, focusing on its core functionalities, technologies, and user interactions.

 ## 2. Objective